wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ~$
 ```

-you can also use the `exit()` method to exit from the interactive mode.
+you can also use the `exit()` method to exit the interactive prompt, aka the Read Eval Print Loop (REPL).

 ## 3. Language Syntax <a name="3"></a>